ehn06/Repository-Learning/README.md

 # Repository-Learning
 Pratice repository for learning github workflow

-# About this branch
+# About this branch and me
-Editted README that is branched from main
+Branch from main made by me, Ethan